Geek Dashboard

 The battery health management tries to create a balance between the amount of time your MacBook is charging and discharging.

-For example, if you are connecting your MacBook to a power source from 10 AM to 5 PM every day, the battery health management observers this pattern.
+For example, if you are connecting your MacBook to a power source from 10 AM to 5 PM every day, the battery health management observes this pattern.
 Typically it takes a couple of hours for your MacBook battery to reach its 100% charge capacity.
 But battery health management caps the full capacity at 80-81% to reduce the stress on the battery.

 Once the battery charges 80 percent, your MacBook stops charging for a few hours.
 Since it is already calculated when you may disconnect the power source, battery health management will disable the hold at 81 percent after some time and it will make sure to charge the battery to 100 percent by the time you disconnect the power source.